 (6)

-where TH is the hot temperature inside of the system due to combustion, TC is the cold temperature in the system’s surroundings, and L is the thickness of the cylinder wall.
+Where TH is the hot temperature inside of the system due to combustion, TC is the cold temperature in the system’s surroundings, and L is the thickness of the cylinder wall.

-With this expression as well as empirical equations of heat transfer, we are able to achieve a clear approach for increasing engine efficiency with a material of considerably low thermal conductivity.
+With this expression as well as empirical equations of heat transfer, we are able to achieve a clear approach for increasing engine efficiency with a material of considerably lower thermal conductivity.
 Let us now determine values for the rate of energy lost through both a cylinder made of Aluminum Alloy as well as Silicon Nitride.

-6.6 Heat Transfer
+6.5 Heat Transfer

+Table 1, below, shows the values for the Aluminum and Silicon Nitride that are required to solve Equation (6).
+Aluminum is used in order to compare the gains in thermal efficiency by using Silicon Nitride.